CURRENT COMMNET PROJECTS

-REACH OUT, aims to bring the community together, ensuring those most in need are able to access support during this specific time.
-The support given, includes face to face provision, a food bank service, both mobile and centre based delivery and digital support.
+HORIZON aims to bring the community together, ensuring those most in need are able to access support during difficult times.
+This includes face-to-face emotional support, a food larder service, both mobile and centre based delivery and digital support.

 FUSION

-OASIS- Parents CafĂ© (Outreach 4 Autism Support and Information sharing) is a new project for parents/carers whose children have Autism or additional needs, or are yet to have it recognized.
-The session runs every Monday morning from 9.30-11.30am, and provides a space where you can come along to share or start your journey, find out more information, invite speakers on topics that are important to you.
+The session runs every Monday morning from 9.30am to 11.30am, and provides a space where you can come along to share or start your journey, find out more information or invite speakers on topics that are important to you.

-Being a parent/carer to a child with ASD/ ADHD or any additional needs can be isolating but it doesn't have to be.
-Equally many children can struggle with their emotions and can get overwhelmed and this too is a space for you to come and have something for you.
-There are many benefits to coming along such as; realising you are not alone, sharing your thoughts and frustrations and ideas, learning how to cope; hear how others are doing and share feelings with people who understand, whilst providing suggestions and being a part of something positive.
+There are many benefits to coming along such as realising that you are not alone, sharing your thoughts, frustrations and ideas, and learning how to cope.
+Hear how others are doing and share feelings with people who understand, whilst providing suggestions and being a part of something positive.

 TYLA PROJECT